Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: ADVANCED COURSES: By June 2025, Shadow Oaks Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.
+Performance Objective 8: ADVANCED COURSES: By June 2026, Shadow Oaks Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.

-Evaluation Data Sources: 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: Texas Education Agency Data Tables

 Strategy 1: Shadow Oaks will have a strong focus on our TIER 1 instruction and be able to identify scholars accelerating in their learning.
 Staff will collaborate with our counselor and families to decide the best pathway in acceleration for our scholars.
+We will also host more transition meetings to support our families in this awareness.
+SOE will also be implementing a STEM Course for scholars throughout the week.

 Strategy's Expected Result/Impact: Scholars being able to learn at their pace and accelerate.